tganshaw/frozencarrotpie__thamidurr_kylel114_tudorg_williaml298/README.md

 # Roster: Thamidur, Tudor, Kyle, William

 ### Vision Statement:
-We will create the official Pokémon card game using the TCGDex API for card stats and abilities.
-We plan to use a gacha system to collect cards, which the user will then use to create a deck and face increasingly harder robots.
-They can also save their progress by logging in, which we will incorporate with help from the previous project.
-Lastly, we will use the Giphy API for humorous effect and the Faker API for our robot's names.
+We recreated the Pokémon trading card game.
+TCGDex API was used to display cards and show their stats, while PokeAPI helped us create a trivia game.
+This allows the user to collect carrot pies, which can then be used in a gacha system to find cards.
+Once the user upgrades their collection, they can show it off to others and view their decks.
+Their progress is saved by logging in, which was incorporated with help from project p00.
+Lastly, we used the Giphy API for a humorous effect.

 ### Install Guides:
 Pre-Requisites: